tbaci42/sadycos_tb/docs/content/overview/setup/buses.md

 - TOC
 {:toc}

-## Buses List
+## Top-Level Buses
-The following is a full list of buses used directly in SADYCOS' Simulink model ordered by the subsystem that outputs them:
+The following is a list of buses used directly in SADYCOS' Simulink model ordered by the subsystem that outputs them:
 - Subsystem `Environment`
     - `EnvironmentConditions`
     - `EnvironmentStates`